Albert0i/MongoDB-aggregation-pipeline/README.md

 - An aggregation pipeline can return results for groups of documents.
 For example, return the total, average, maximum, and minimum values.

-Similarly, aggregation in MongoDB could be:
+Similar query in MongoDB could be:
 ```
 const database = 'aggree';
 use(database);